-The Sînziene festival is celebrated annually in Romania, on June 24th.
+The Sînziene festival is a Romanian traditional celebration of the summer solstice, celebrated annually on June 24th.
 The Romanian Orthodox Church affirms that Sînziene is related to the celebration of Saint John the Baptist’s Nativity, which also happens on June 24th.
 But the name of this festival and the rituals associated with it contradict this claim.
 Sînziene is, actually, a pagan festival dedicated to fairies, which are considered connected with the ancient Diana, Roman goddess of the hunt, the moon and the nature (counterpart of the Greek goddess Artemis).
 In his book „Occultism, Witchcraft, and Cultural Fashions: Essays in Comparative Religion“, the Romanian historian of religion Mircea Eliade offers some valuable information about the cult of Diana and of „zîne“.

 Romanian Modern song related to Sînziene and rituals associated with this celebration: